limalayla/libfit/README.md

 * Implement Trees
 * Documentation with doxygen
 * Inherit exception classes
-* Add z-axis behavior
+* Add z-axis behaviour
 * Refresh UI only when changed
 * Cleaner refresh (console write)
-* Continue implementing events hadling
-* Move registerEvent to FObject?
+* Improve event registering with macros
+* Design decision:
+	* Allow multiple slots for a single event type?
+	* Handle a signal emitted before its slot is registered?

 ###### Bugs:
 * Tools::keyFromValue randomly throwing segmentation faults (haven't reproduced since some time)
-* Probably going to have issues including App in UI and UI in App (even with incomplete declaration)
 * Open an issue if you see any!